THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Our website uses cookies for the provision of services and to ensure full functionality.
 Cookies – small text files that are automatically stored in your browser or device – can have various functions and contain a characteristic string of characters that enables the browser to be uniquely identified when the website is called up again.

 Cookies are stored on your end device and transmitted from it to our website.
 As a user, you have full control over the use of cookies.
-You can specify whether and which cookies you allow in your browser settings.
-We recommend that you set your browser so that you are informed when a website wants to set cookies for you.
+You can determine whether and which cookies you generally allow in your browser settings.
+We recommend that you make the setting in your browser so that you are informed when a website wants to set cookies for you.
 This gives you control over which cookies you want to allow.
 However, if you do not allow cookies, the functionality of websites may be restricted.

 Cookies are divided into non-persistent and persistent cookies.
 A further distinction is made between first party cookies (which come directly from our web server) and third party cookies (which are set by you via third party providers).